Zach Collins NBA Preview vs. the Clippers

-The San Antonio Spurs, Zach Collins included, match up versus the Los Angeles Clippers on Monday at 8:00 PM ET.
+Zach Collins and the San Antonio Spurs hit the court versus the Los Angeles Clippers at 8:00 PM ET on Wednesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.